-As of June 30, 2014, our Portfolio, from which we earn investment income, was approximately \$591 million.
-Approximately 85% of our Portfolio consisted of fixed rate loans, direct financing leases or debt securities, approximately 11% consisted of real estate with long term leases and the remaining 4% consisted of floating rate debt.
-Approximately 33% of our Portfolio consisted of U.S. federal government obligations, 13% of obligations of state or local government or other institutions such as hospitals and universities and 54% were commercial obligations.
-In total, as of June 30, 2014, we managed approximately \$2.2 billion of assets, which consisted of our Portfolio plus approximately \$1.6 billion of assets held in non-consolidated securitization trusts.
-We refer to this \$2.2 billion of assets collectively as our managed assets.
+We refer to the transactions that we hold on our balance sheet as our "Portfolio."
+As of December 31, 2014, our Portfolio was approximately \$900 million and consisted of over 80 transactions.
+The weighted average remaining life of our Portfolio as of December 31, 2014 (excluding match-funded transactions) is approximately 13 years.
+Approximately 71% of our Portfolio consisted of loans, financing receivables, direct financing leases or debt securities with 68% structured with fixed rates and 3% structured with floating rates.
+Approximately 13% of our Portfolio was real estate with long-term leases and approximately 16% represented minority ownership of wind projects.
+Excluding our equity investments, approximately 46% of our Portfolio consisted of U.S. federal government or state or local government obligors, approximately 52% consisted of investment grade commercial obligations and 2% consisted of non-investment grade rated commercial obligations, in all cases rated either by an independent third party rating service or our internal credit rating system.
+In total, as of December 31, 2014, we managed approximately \$2.5 billion of assets, which consisted of our Portfolio plus approximately \$1.7 billion of assets held in non-consolidated securitization trusts.
+We refer to this \$2.5 billion of assets collectively as our managed assets.